redhat-developer/lsp4ij/docs/user-defined-ls/metals.md

    ![Meta LS template mappings](../images/user-defined-ls/MetaLSTemplateMappings.png)

 7. **Click OK** to apply the changes.
-You should now have Clojure language support enabled in your IDE, with the Clojure LSP integrated.
+You should now have Scala language support enabled in your IDE, with the Metals integrated.

    ![Meta LS in LSP Console](../images/user-defined-ls/MetaLSInLSPConsole.png)